maxmahlke/ssos/docs/pipeline.rst

 ------------------
 Setting: `CROSSMATCH_SKYBOT`  |  Parameters: `CROSSMATCH_RADIUS`, `OBSERVATORY_CODE`, `FOV_DIMENSIONS`

-Query the `SkyBoT <http://vo.imcce.fr/webservices/skybot/?conesearch>`_ database for SSOs in the field-of-view defined by `FOV_DIMENSIONS` and the center coordinates of each exposure for each observation epoch.
+Query the `SkyBoT <http://vo.imcce.fr/webservices/skybot/?conesearch>`_ database for SSOs in the field-of-view defined by `FOV_DIMENSIONS` and the centre coordinates of each exposure for each observation epoch.
 The query result is saved as ``skybot/query_string.XML`` file.
 The positions of all SSO candidates are then compared to the predicted positions of known SSOs, and if a match is found within the `CROSSMATCH_RADIUS` (in arcsecond), the predicted SkyBoT parameters are added to the source metadata in the database.

 The `FOV_DIMENSIONS` parameter has to be defined as described on the SkyBoT webpage, a string of format "YxZ", where Y and Z are the image dimensions (integer or floating value) in degree.